kantale/OpenBio.eu/app/static/app/readme.md

-The javascript dependencies of this project are listed in the [package.json](package.json).
+The javascript dependencies of this project are listed in [package.json](package.json).